 Student papers that reflect diversity of culture as well as philosophical, clinical and educational approaches to dying, death and bereavement are especially welcome.

 A multidisciplinary committee will judge papers through a blind review process.
 Reviews will be based on the following criteria: the topic is related to death, dying, or bereavement; topic importance; clarity of writing; originality of content; depth and breadth of content; documentation of resources; writing style; and adherence to format.

 for Student Initiative Conference Scholarships (SIC)

-The Student Initiative Committee announces a call for applications for Student Initiative Conference Scholarships for the 2013 Annual Conference in Hollywood, California, USA.
+The Student Initiative Committee announces a call for applications for Student Initiative Conference Scholarships for the 2014 Annual Conference in Baltimore, MD USA.
 The award consists of payment for conference registration (contingent upon conference attendance) and one-year student membership in ADEC (for new members only).
 Students will be asked to complete four hours of volunteer services while at the conference.

 Applications will be reviewed by a committee of non-student members.

 To apply, you must submit the following materials online:

 A. Name, address, telephone number, and email address